Out of the mouths of (27 year old) babes

 Double-Bonus Listening / UPDATE 2009-04-19: Thanks to the unstoppable Jesse Thorn for stopping by with a comment (below) and sharing the link from the discussion at the 2009 Integrated Media Association conference in Atlanta.
 Highly recommended, too.
 Thanks Jesse!

-3 Responses to “Out of the mouths of (27 year old) babes”
+3 thoughts on “Out of the mouths of (27 year old) babes

 Since I’m no longer with the station, so I’ll have no pull on schedule choices in the future.